 - Municipal Securities Principal (Series 53)

-Please note that if you qualify for the exception based on having held an eligible registration within the two years immediately prior to registering as an Operations Professional, you must first re-activate your eligible registration prior to requesting Operations Professional registration.
-Additionally, the exception does not apply to persons whose eligible registrations are revoked pursuant to FINRA Rules 8310 (Sanctions for Violation of the Rules) or 8320 (Payment of Fines, Other Monetary Sanctions, or Costs; Summary Action for Failure to Pay), suspended or otherwise deemed inactive.
+Please note that if you qualify for the exception based on having held an eligible registration within the two years immediately prior to registering as an Operations Professional, you must first reactivate your eligible registration prior to requesting Operations Professional (Series 99) registration.
+Additionally, the exception does not apply to persons whose eligible registrations are revoked pursuant to FINRA rules 8310 (Sanctions for Violation of the Rules) or 8320 (Payment of Fines, Other Monetary Sanctions, or Costs; Summary Action for Failure to Pay), suspended or otherwise deemed inactive.

-2. Will I be charged a fee for registering for the Operations Professional registration if I hold an eligible registration?
+2. Will I be charged a fee for registering for the Operations Professional (Series 99) registration if I hold an eligible registration?

-No. You will not be charged a fee for requesting the OS registration if you use an eligible registration to register as an Operations Professional.
+No. You will not be charged a fee for requesting the Operations Professional (Series 99) registration if you use an eligible registration to register as an Operations Professional.

-3. If I am registered as an Operations Professional, will I be subject to Firm Element continuing education?
+3. If I am registered as an Operations Professional, will I be subject to the Continuing Education Firm Element?

 Yes.
-Under FINRA Rule 1250 (Continuing Education Requirements), every person registered as an Operations Professional will be subject to Firm Element continuing education.
+Under FINRA Rule 1240 (Continuing Education Requirements), every person registered as an Operations Professional will be subject to the Firm Element.

-4. If I am registered as an Operations Professional, will I be subject to Regulatory Element continuing education?
+4. If I am registered as an Operations Professional, will I be subject to the Continuing Education Regulatory Element?